 On the other hand the industry and many organizations have taken the route to implementing a mobile or phone-based authenticator or something similar.
 While this has become a standard approach, it is flawed as well.
 A recent Gartner Market Guide for User Authentication stated the 5-15% of employees and 50% of customers will struggle to use phone-based authentication methods.
 Also these methods are limited in that they only identify that "someone" has access or possession of the device.
 This does not identify that the individual is who they say they are.

-Again the only way to positively identify the individual is through biometric authentication.
-Also biometrics provide the highest level of convenience as the user has "possession" of the authenticator at all times - such as their fingerprint, voice, or palm.
+Again the only way to positively identify the individual is through multi-factor authentication best practices, such as biometric authentication.
+Also biometrics in financial services provide the highest level of convenience as the user has "possession" of the authenticator at all times - such as their fingerprint, voice, or palm.

 Best Practice #2: Set the Appropriate Security Policies

 The security policy is the foundation for strong digital security.
 In banks and financial services organizations security policies are critical to ensure the proper controls, risk mitigation, and compliance requirements are in place.
-You security policy is what determines the structure of your identity and access management (IAM) strategy, and which multi-factor authentication methods need to be implemented.
+Your security policy is what determines the structure of your identity and access management (IAM) strategy, and which bank multi-factor authentication methods and best practices need to be implemented.

 The more granular you can become with where stronger authentication is required means that end users are less likely to become frustrated.
 Happier end-users mean safer security practices all around.